sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Always carry at least two fire starting implements in your PFD.
 Lost boat, no problem.
 I carry a lighter and flint.

-• Fire starting material will make your life a lot easier when you are tired, hungry & cold.
-I like birthday candles & cotton balls saturated in Vaseline.
-One ball like this will burn for nealy 5 minutes.
-2-3 candles, 1 flint stick and a half dozen cotton balls will fit in a standard pill vial (see photo at right).
+• Fire starting material will make your life a lot easier when you are tired, hungry and cold.
+I like birthday candles and cotton balls saturated in Vaseline.
+Pulled apart a bit, one ball like this will burn for nealy 5 minutes.
+Candles are easy to light and burn a long time.
+Starting a fire with a lit candle is often times easier than with a lighter, and it saves fuel in your lighter.
+2-3 candles, 1 flint stick (requires practice) and a half dozen cotton balls will fit in a standard pill vial (see photo at right).
 Keep this in your PFD pocket.

 • Be able to start a fire in any condition at any time.
 Practice at home if you can't.
 Also, being able to start a fire with nothing but sticks is a big plus.
-At the very least, you can wow your friends at camp.
+If nothing else, you can wow your friends at camp while car camping!

 • If only one has to hike out due to a lost boat, share food with that person.
 Actually, always carrying a bar inside your PFD or drysuit/drytop pocket is a good habit to get in to.

 • You will likely be walking through, by and over various wild edibles.
-Learn to forage.
+Learning to identify these food sources will make your life a lot easier.
+In extreme cases, it could even save it.

 • Signaling: if need be, you can grab the attention of others from miles away by simply using the sun.
-The implement you use need not be a specialized "signal mirror" though.
-Any thing shiny & reflective will do; tin foil, inside of an energy bar wrapper, aluminum can, polished stainless steel knife blade, etc. Like every thing else in this section, carry the signal device on person in a secure pocket.
+While a "signal mirror" is ideal, just about any shiny, reflective, and polished item could work: Tin foil, inside of an energy bar wrapper, aluminum can, polished stainless steel knife blade, etc. Like every thing else in this section, carry the signal device on person in a secure pocket.

 General tips

 • An all too often overlooked aspect to safety is the colors one chooses.
 If you need new gear, whether it be boat or apparel, please, do yourself and buddies a favor and buy bright.
-Paddling, pinned, swimming, scouting, etc, the gray, black and similarly dull and dark colors so prevalent in todays market are difficult to see and are nothing more than camouflage in the river environment, a fact amplified in low light canyons.
-Yellows and bright oranges are the most visible.
-Red, often perceived as a safety color, is not the best choice as it has a narrow lateral range for visual periphery.
+Paddling, pinned, swimming, scouting, etc... the gray, black and similarly dull and dark colors so prevalent in todays market are difficult to see and are nothing more than camouflage in the river environment, a fact amplified in low light canyons.
+Yellows and bright oranges are the most visible (see pic below).
+While better than dark and dull colors, red, often perceived as a safety color, is not the best choice as it has a narrow lateral range for visual periphery.
 A four year study concluded that yellow fire trucks are safer than red fire trucks which, prompted the FAA and many community agencies to convert rescue and fire-fighting fleets to lime-yellow.
+Read more about the study of safety colors here and here.

-If your kayaking colors are dull and or dark and you can not afford to convert, or you don't need new gear, tape can be used to brighten a few things.
-Yellow electrical tape wrapped around a paddle shaft can add grip and visibility.
+• If your colors are dull and or dark, and you do not need new gear, tape can be used to brighten a few things.
+Yellow electrical tape wrapped around a paddle shaft can add visibility as well as grip.
 Just the same, a strip or two of yellow duct tape can brighten dark helmets and be used for a multitude of other things...if the need arises.
 Double duty.
-Get creative.
-Get bright.
-Get noticed.
-Be safe.
+Get creative!

 • Any time you get out of your boat, solidly wedge it in rocks, brush or trees.
 I don't know how many times I have seen or heard of boats sliding or getting knocked into the water because they were carelessly placed.
 In one such incident, the self-supporter whose boat slipped in to the river broke his wrist while walking downstream to find it.
 Place your paddle just as carefully...and, out of harms way.
 Often times, boats tend to get stacked above drops being scouted.
 No need to have your paddle under three loaded kayaks.
 Stick it in the bushes where it won't get boats piled on it or stepped on.